jrmontag/co-covid-ww/runbook.md

 Sometimes things go awry.
 Better to have troubleshooting and resolution steps written down.

-## Data downloaded from portal is incomplete or corrupt
+## Manually update data from JSON API

-The new data downloads are typically ~4 MB on disk, comprising about 27,000 observations.
+The new data downloads are typically ~13 MB JSON on disk, comprising about 50k observations.
 Sometimes, the open data portal returns a truncated (but still valid JSON) response with an additional `"exceededTransferLimit": true` entry.
 The
 [ArcGIS docs suggest](https://resources.arcgis.com/en/help/runtime-wpf/apiref/index.html?ESRI.ArcGIS.Client~ESRI.ArcGIS.Client.FeatureLayer~ExceededTransferLimit.html)
 that this is tripping some sort of max transfer size check.
 Unclear why it happens from time to time, but it does.

+The general approach for this app is to upload the entire (new) dataset to a new `latest` table each time, moving the previous version to a dated table.

 If an incomplete new download gets inserted into the database: